JohnKossa/Contractual-C/README.md

 ## Is it ready yet?
 No, sadly this exists as a dream for now.
 If I get a fair amount of time, this may see the light of day.
 If not, it'll end up like my other projects.

+## What are the next steps?
+1. Write the tokens as Haskell constructs and build a parser.

+2. Have the Haskell program accept strings and execute them as a parsed program.

+3. ???

+4. Profit

 ## Pieces
 ### Try Catch
 Given that -> try